jwiegley/emacs-async/README.md

 # Install

-You can install emacs-async package from ELPA or MELPA using package.el.
+You can install emacs-async package from MELPA using package.el.

 You can also install from sources, in this case you should install using make and make install to ensure emacs-async is intalled in a